centreon/centreon-documentation/en/service-mapping/ba-management.md

 ##### Calculation methods

-Business activities are agregated indicators based on resources monitored by Centreon.
 Therer are four calculation method that you can use:

 - Best status: When you only need to be warned that ALL indicators are critical at the same times
 - Wors status: When you immediately want to know that at least 1 indicator is not-ok
 - Ratio: When you want to model Cluster concepts by specifying a number of percentage of critical resources that you don't want to exceed
 - Impact: When you want to precisely define the weight of each indicators and reflect that on your BA status

-Some example / explanations
+Find below examples & configuration of each calculation methods

 <!--DOCUSAURUS_CODE_TABS-->